aplteam/Tatin/docs/TatinUserSettings.md

    It has a priority of `0` assigned to it which means that it will _not_ participate in Registry scans.
 Registry scans are performed by Tatin when you ask for a package but do not specify a Registry.
 Tatin scans all Registries in order of their priorities (highest one first) but ignores those with a priority that is `0` or less.

-### Where does it live?
+### Where does the file live?

 This default file will be created in the user's home folder; the API function `⎕SE.Tatin.GetUserHomeFolder''` does return that folder.

-### What's the name of that file?
+### What's the name of the file?

 The name of the file is `tatin-client.json`.

-### May I edit it?
+### May I edit the file?

 Of course you are free to edit that file with any editor.
 However, keep in mind that you are in charge for making sure that the contents of the file is valid JSON5[^JSON5]: if it's not, Tatin will crash.

-If you are familiar with JSON5 syntax and want to edit the file it is recommended to use
+If you are familiar with JSON5 syntax and want to edit the file it is recommended to use:

 ```
 ]TATIN.Usersettings -edit
 ```

-This will allow you to edit the file, but Tatin will check the file afterwards in order to make sure that nothing invalid goes ever into the file.
+This will allow you to edit the file contents, but Tatin will check it afterwards in order to make sure that nothing invalid goes ever into the file.

-Note that Dyalog 18.1 and later recognise JASON5 and highlights any syntax errors which can be quite useful.
+Note that Dyalog 18.1 and later recognise JSON5 and highlight any syntax errors which can be quite useful.

 ### What does Tatin do at start-up time?